 Like in the video games, the level of difficulty adjusts depending on your level of expertise and your willingness to play.

 By willingness to play, I mean the following: some people will continue to play the game in Normal mode even after they defeat the final boss.
 They won’t push harder.
 They won’t choose Nightmare mode.
 They won’t do it because it’s harder.

-And this contrary to the expression “living outside your comfort zone”.
-We all know what happens when we stay in the comfort zone: we don’t get much out of life.
+And this is contrary to the expression “living outside your comfort zone”.
+We all know what happens when we stay in our comfort zone: we don’t get much out of life.
 We’ll continue to live an average life and collect the same ordinary items that are not really helpful.3

 In contrast, if you’re willing to put your skills to the test, and you’re not afraid of facing difficulties, challenges, you’re a hard worker, life will reward you accordingly sooner or later.